-If you would wish to speak to the doctor, please ring after 10.00am and the receptionist will advise you when a doctor will be available.
+If you would wish to speak to the doctor, please ring after 10.00am and the receptionist will advise you when a doctor will be available for a telephone consultation.
 Interruptions during surgery are upsetting for both doctors and patients.
 For this reason, receptionists have been asked not to disturb consultations with telephone calls.

 Out of hours - emergency calls only

-If you require a doctor or advice URGENTLY outside normal surgery hours please telephone 0345 602 5695.
+If you require a doctor or advice URGENTLY outside normal surgery hours please telephone 111.
 The recorded message will give you the number to ring for the duty doctor or a deputising service.
-Or you may ring 111.

 PLEASE NOTE this service is for emergencies which require immediate attention.
 The doctor may speak with you over the phone and give advice, but will only visit you if he/she feels it cannot wait for surgery to open.